tlg-sde-curriculum/nim/docs/mvc/model.md

 ## Classes

 All of these classes should be in the `com.tlglearning.nim.model` package.
-Optionally, students should consider whether any of these classes can and should be made inner or static nested classes within others.
+Optionally, the implementor should consider whether any of these classes can and should be made inner or static nested classes within others.

 ### `State`